 If you’re interested in programming languages, you’ve probably heard of Java.
 Besides Swift we have already mentioned in the previous blog, Java is also one of the programming languages for developers.
 You will surely have a lot of questions about this language.
-So in today’s topic, we will introduce you to Java data structures.
+So in today’s topic, we will introduce you to what is data structure in java.
 Thus, let’s discover with the ArrowHitech team right now!

 What is Java?

-Before we learn about Java Data Structures, let us help you understand what Java means.
+Before we learn about what is data structure in java, let us help you understand what Java means.

 Java is a high level programing language.
 It follows the WORA principle.
 You can run a java program as many times as you want on a java supported platform after it is compiled.